darbio/darbio.github.io/_drafts/2016-01-04-events-based-architecture-using-aws.markdown

 ---
 layout: post
-title: "Event-based architecture using AWS (SNS and SQS)"
+title: "Event-based architecture using AWS (SNS and SQS) and C#"
 date: 2016-01-04 00:00
 comments: true
 categories:
 ---

-# Example event based architecture using AWS (SNS and SQS)
+# Example event based architecture using AWS (SNS and SQS) and C#

 ## Introduction